btclib-org/btclib/docs/README.rst

     $ cd /path/to/btclibdirectory
     $ sphinx-apidoc -f -o ./docs/source ./btclib

-This sphinx-apidoc step has to be done at least once and everytime files are added/removed.
+Perform the above sphinx-apidoc step everytime files are added/removed.

 Then, move into the docs directory and build the docs to see how they look: